-The capitalization rate, or the cap rate, measures what kind of return on investment a real estate investor can expect from an investment property.
-It compares the income generated by a property (net operating income) with the property’s current market value.
-The resulting ratio, expressed as a percentage, predicts the rate of a return an investor can expect from the property.
+The capitalization rate, or the cap rate, compares the income generated by an investment property (net operating income) with the property’s current market value.

 The Cap Rate Formula

-The basic formula used by a cap rate business valuation calculator is fairly simple.
-You obtain a ratio by dividing net operating income (NOI) by current market value (CMV), and then you multiply the result by 100 to express it as a percentage:
+The basic formula in figuring the cap rate is fairly simple.
+First, you obtain a ratio by dividing net operating income (NOI) by current market value (CMV), and then you multiply the result by 100 to express it as a percentage: